Welcome to the Q&A page! This page covers the most frequently asked questions about the Pet Food and Health app.

 *The app also allows easy integration of prescription food with treats -- assuming the prescription food meets the minimal/maximum protein requirements for your pet.
 To do so, simply create a mix where you select only your prescription food alongside any treats you want to give on a daily basis.
 The app helps you to find the optimal amount of prescription food to give to your pet.
 Your treats also show on the report so it gives real and truthful information to your veterinarian when you create a report for them.

-No. The foods you select when creating a food mix are the foods that the app may use.
-The app selects the optimal mix for you based on these foods.
+No. The foods you select when creating a food blend are the foods that the app may use.
+The app selects the optimal blend for you based on these foods.
 Both extremes are possible: the app could select only one of the possible foods, or the app could decide to blend them all.
 You can fine-tune this process by unselecting the foods you do not want to be included.

 If one of the foods is intended to improve flavour, or as an extra, then it should be added as a treat.
 To do so add this food (usually the wet food, or the food with less proteins) as a new food and mark it as a treat.
-When making your pet food mix select only the main food source.
+When making your pet food blend select only the main food source.
 Then add the extra food as an exact weight in the treat section.